 A wide range of museum souvenirs, gifts, models, prints, books and much more are available from our newly refurbished shop.
 If you didn’t have time to stop by, you can still visit the online shop by clicking here.

 The Museum is a registered charity in the UK.
 We receive no state or local government funding and depend upon the generosity of our visitors to continue our operations.
 (Note: Some events are charged at different rates- Battlegroup North / Thunder Days/ Allied Air Forces Memorial Day.)

 |Families (up to 2 adults and 3 children)||£26.00|

 |Concession – Senior Citizens, Serving Forces Personnel, Students||£8.00|

 Group Rates – parties 10 or more (pre booked)

 We’re located on the eastern outskirts of the city of York.
 The postcode for your sat nav is YO41 4AU.

 Travelling from A1/M1 or A19 – head towards York, then as you approach the York Outer Bypass /A64, follow the National brown Air Museum signs around the bypass toward the A1079 (Hull) junction.
 Follow the signs to the Air Museum along the B1228 along Elvington Lane – 2 miles.
 EASY!

-The site is largely flat, with level access to exhibition rooms, aircraft hangars and the catering and toilet facilities.
+The site is largely flat, with level access to the exhibition rooms, aircraft hangars and the catering and toilet facilities.
 The only part inaccessible is the second storey of the wartime Control Tower (an illustration can be seen in the visitor Guidebook).
-Discounted entry for Care Groups is available (see Booking Form).
+Discounted entry for Care Groups is available (see Group Booking Form).

 Group Booking Form